apache/tvm-rfcs/rfcs/xxxx-collage.md

 We build on the existing TVM support for heterogeneous devices and targets.
 The available `Targets` are extracted from the compilation configuration (eg using the existing `CompilationConfig` helper class).
 Each target is inspected to decide on how to construct a `PartitionRule`, which will guide Collage in the selection of candidate kernels to explore for that target.
+(See Appendix G for the requirements which motivated this part of the design.)

 - If the `Target` has a `"partition_rule"` attribute, use that directly.
 This would allow users to directly control partitioning/fusion for the target's they care about.